-In a win for both businesses and employees, Earlybird Educare@Work provides high quality, socially inclusive educare at places of work, and channels new sources of funding into ECD.
+In a win for businesses, employees, and children, Earlybird Educare@Work provides a high quality, socially inclusive

-Targeted provision of early childhood development (ECD) services represent a life-improving intervention for individuals and an equality-promoting investment for society as a whole.
+Quality provision of early childhood development (ECD) services represents a life-improving intervention for individuals and an equality-promoting investment for society as a whole.
 This is particularly important in the South African context of chronically high socioeconomic inequality.

 All young children need and deserve high quality early learning and care.
 Despite the well-documented importance of quality early stimulation, at least 1 million South African children aged 3-5 years have no access to educare services.
-And for those that do, there is little social integration across income levels, most of the ‘learning’ that takes place is rote, families are largely side-lined, and meaningful assessment is non-existent.
+For those that do, there is little social integration across income levels, most of the ‘learning’ that takes place is rote, families are largely sidelined, and meaningful formative assessment is non-existent.

-The offering also reduces the stress associated with balancing career and childcare, increases female workforce participation and retention without risking mother-child attachment, and positions businesses as employer of choice for individuals who want to grow their families as they grow their careers.
+The offering increases female workforce participation and retention without risking mother-child attachment, and positions businesses as employers of choice for individuals who want to grow their families as they grow their careers.
 International and South African companies are realizing the retention, diversity and productivity gains of including workplace-based

-Among the key elements of high-quality preschool systems are, a well-trained and stable workforce, use of evidence-based curricula, ongoing coaching by expert mentors, and family engagement.
-Early Bird’s approach incorporates these elements and others to deliver an education experience that prepares children for success in school and life.
-Focusing on children aged 4 months to 5 years old presents the opportunity to positively influence brain development, self-regulation, language acquisition, early numeracy skills and reasoning at a critical time in children’s development.
+Among the key elements of high-quality preschool systems are, a well-trained and supported teachers, use of evidence-based curricula, ongoing coaching by expert mentors, and family engagement.
+Earlybird’s approach incorporates these elements and others to deliver an

 The project team